Check by-winrm

 Overview

-This makes the plugin ideal for retrieving Windows-specific metrics, running custom PowerShell-based health checks (such as inventory, backup status, or failover cluster queries), and accessing systems like Active Directory, Exchange, SQL Server, or Hyper-V. It is especially useful in environments where installing a monitoring agent is not possible or desired, offering a secure and flexible alternative for remote monitoring on Windows hosts.
+• This plugin is ideal for retrieving Windows-specific metrics, running custom PowerShell-based health checks (such as inventory, backup status, or failover cluster queries), and accessing systems like Active Directory, Exchange, SQL Server, or Hyper-V

 Fact Sheet